Turn your code into any language with our Code Converter. It's the ultimate tool for multi-language programming. Start converting now!

 pip3 install tqdm

-As mentioned earlier, we gonna use dictionary attack, which means we are going to need a wordlist to brute force this password-protected zip file.
-For this tutorial, we are going to use the big rockyou wordlist (with the size of about 133MB), if you're on Kali Linux, you can find it under the /usr/share/wordlists/rockyou.txt.gz path.
+As mentioned earlier, we gonna use dictionary attack, which means we will need a wordlist to brute force this password-protected zip file.
+For this tutorial, we will use the big rockyou wordlist (with a size of about 133MB).
+If you're on Kali Linux, you can find it under the /usr/share/wordlists/rockyou.txt.gz path.
 Otherwise, you can download it here.

-Related: How to Brute-Force SSH Servers in Python.
+Related: How to Crack PDF Files in Python.

 Open up a new Python file and follow along: